 What are you spending your money on regularly?
 Are you keeping track at all?
 How much of your money is going to work for you and help you make more money?
 These are all questions you should be asking yourself.
 I’m always watching how I spend my money.
 I recently bought a guitar for myself and kind of felt guilty.
 It had been the first real gift that I had bought for myself in a long time.
 I’m very frugal and only like to spend money on things that make me money.
+I even thought about purchasing a used Western Star Truck, just for the sake of it.
+You just never know when this could come in handy.
 I’m constantly putting money back into my companies and planting many seeds that will grow into money trees one day.

 I once had someone ask me why I slept on couches and in my truck.
 They said: “You are an entrepreneur, don’t you have a lot of money”.
 I laughed and said: “Entrepreneurs make a lot of money by spending it wisely and investing their money on things that will have a great return.
 Instead of getting a $100 hotel room I would rather tough it out in my truck and spend that $100 on Facebook ads which will in return make me money, reach more people, and impact more lives, which is working towards my 15 year goal of impacting 1 Billion lives.”